Trigger Warnings: sexual abuse; child abuse

 There were some older kids in the neighborhood, too.
 Sometimes they showed up when we were playing in the irrigation ditch that ran parallel to the street, floating paper boats under the pipe that ran under the driveway to see whose would come out first.
 They’d skip rocks along the ditch, or tell us how, if we caught a water skeeter and put it under a rock, it would turn into a penny.
 That’s why we also called them penny bugs.
 I never wanted to put one under a rock, though.
 I thought that anything that could literally walk on water deserved better.

 It was early autumn, but still warm.
-Summer hung on in what must have been early September.
+Summer hung on.
+It must have been late September or October.
 We were outside.
 Then the older boys showed up.
 They asked me and Timmy if we wanted to come over and play a game.

 It wasn’t.
 The boys were older, but I don’t know by how much.
 Maybe they were twelve, thirteen?
 Fourteen?
 All my five-year-old brain knew was that they were big kids.
 Big kids knew things.
 They could do things that I couldn’t do, and were privy to lots of secrets.